isabella354/isabella354/README.md

-- 👋 Hi, I’m @mysteryIzzy
+- 👋 Hi, I’m @isabella354
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently practicing programming :D

 <!---
 mysteryIzzy/mysteryIzzy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.